 What Causes Cataracts?

-Aging is the biggest culprit that causes cataracts.
-As we get older, the proteins in our lenses start to break down, causing the lenses to become less clear.
-Cataracts can also be caused by other factors, such as diabetes, trauma to the eye, certain medications, and genetics.
+Aging is the most common cause of cataracts.
+As we get older, the proteins in the eye’s natural lens begin to break down, causing the lens to become cloudy.
+Cataracts may also develop due to other factors, including diabetes, eye injuries, prolonged use of certain medications, excessive sun exposure, and genetics.

 What Are the Symptoms of Cataracts?